 BIDs create vibrant, clean, and safe districts.
-They deliver services and improvements above and beyond those provided by the City.
-Working with the City and community, BIDs are a powerful voice for their districts.
+They deliver services and improvements above and beyond those typically provided by the City.
+These services can include:

 BID services do not replace those provided by the City.
 By law, City services cannot be reduced because of the existence of a BID.

 BIDs help to brand their districts and market small businesses on their corridor.
 They facilitate networking among merchants, host community events, and advocate for improvements to the district.
 BIDs also serve as a liaison between local businesses and stakeholders and the City government.
 In doing so, BIDs provide a collective voice for the neighborhood and help inform City policy based on their unique local knowledge.

 Each BID is run by a not-for-profit organization with a Board of Directors.
 Elected by members in the district, the Board must include property owners, merchants, residents, and representatives of local elected office.
 The Board is in charge of making key decisions about programs and services, budget, goals, policies, and staffing.